 Much of the pollution is visible in the concrete waterways throughout Kingston, its many suburbs and the Kingston Harbor.
 This leads to problems, including urban flooding and heavy marine pollution.
 Several studies have been conducted to identify and assess the effects, however, longer sustained methods of data gathering and monitoring are either lacking or not readily available for general use and analysis.

-Humanitarian OpenStreetMap Team (HOT) is providing support to local partners through a local implementing team, to create an analysis of the solid waste accumulation and its effect on urban flooding and harbor pollution.
-The aim is to develop open-mapping methodologies to capture data, from both ground and aerial mapping.
-Partnerships with local and international actors in emergency management and marine protection will be integral to the development and sustainability of this initiative.
+The Humanitarian OpenStreetMap Team (HOT) provided support to local partners through a local implementing team, to create an analysis of the solid waste accumulation and its effect on urban flooding and harbor pollution.
+The aim was to develop open-mapping methodologies to capture data, from both ground and aerial mapping.
+Partnerships with local and international actors in emergency management and marine protection was integral to the development and sustainability of this initiative.

 An additional aim of the project was to expand the use of open-mapping (ground and aerial) and open data technologies, especially among youth and academia, to establish and grow alternative avenues of geodata capture and mapping.

 The OpenCities Jamaica project focused on the use of geospatial data and analysis to investigate impact of solid waste accumulation in Kingston’s gullies and surrounding communities, particularly in relation to existing drainage infrastructure and urban flooding issues.